MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlinePstnUsage.md

 ```

 ## DESCRIPTION
-PSTN usages are string values that are used for call authorization.
-A PSTN usage links a voice policy to a route.
-The `Get-CsOnlinePstnUsage` cmdlet retrieves the list of all PSTN usages available within a tenant.
+Online PSTN usages are string values that are used for call authorization.
+An online PSTN usage links an online voice policy to a route.
+The `Get-CsOnlinePstnUsage` cmdlet retrieves the list of all online PSTN usages available within a tenant.

+This cmdlet is used when configuring Microsoft Phone System Direct Routing.

 ## EXAMPLES